EnhancedNetwork/TOHE-Docs/FAQ.md

 1. There is a problem with your network that causes the mod to fail to check the integrity.
 2. The files of the mod or game are deleted or modified artificially or by a program, anti-virus software, etc.
     First, please check whether your network is normal, and then please make sure that your network proxy software is not a global proxy.
 Then please restart the game, if you still get the same prompt, please try to reinstall the vanilla and reinstall the mod.

-## We have an important update, please update this mod

-Please return to the main menu of the game.
-There is an "Update" button in the lower left corner, please click this button and wait for the update.

 ## After installing the mod, it is still the vanilla